SwiftERM Hyper-personalisation for ecommerce email marketing

 4. MAELOVE

 MAELOVE is a vegan-centred skincare brand.
 Similar to Augustinus Bader, MAELOVE has positioned itself as a science-backed product – at the other end of the price scale.
-MAELOVE aims to deliver a premium product without the premium markups.
+MAELOVE aims to deliver a premium product without premium markups.

 Why they’re winning

-This skincare startup is built on a culture of customer-obsession.
-According to Jackie Kim, the founder and CEO of MAELOVE the brand used artificial intelligence to analyse more than three million online product reviews to better understand and deliver on customer needs.
+This skincare startup is built on a culture of customer obsession.
+According to Jackie Kim, the founder and CEO of MAELOVE, the brand used artificial intelligence to analyse more than three million online product reviews to better understand and deliver on customer needs.
 They’re also 100% transparent with their ingredient lists.

 Authority figures